 Fashion as we know it is not sustainable.

-- Approximately 80 billion clothes are made worldwide each year.
+- Over 80 billion clothes are consumed worldwide each year.

 - The average closet has over 300 items but yet we feel like we have nothing to wear.

-- The average American throws away over 60 pounds of clothing waste each year.
+- The average American throws away 60 – 80 pounds of clothing waste each year.

-Many of my clients have closets full of clothes and accessories that they keep though they no longer wear them.
+Many of my clients have closets full of clothes and accessories that they keep though they no longer wear these items.
 As a result, they have closets full of nice clothes but “nothing to wear.”
 They buy more clothes, and the cycle continues.
-In the end, they don’t have a style and their closets aren’t sustainable–or manageable.
-We are consuming clothing rather than owning the clothing.
+In the end, they haven’t developed their sense of style and their closets are temporary homes for their clothes.
+They are not creating wardrobes but are just mindlessly shopping.

-When I work with my clients, I break the fast fashion cycle by restyling what they own and purchasing higher quality garments and accessories through consignment and/or sustainable brands.
+When I work with my clients, I break this consumption cycle by restyling the clothes they own to create new outfits and shop for them at consignment stores and/or from sustainable brands.
 It is possible to be stylish and shop from secondhand sources or purchase new clothing from responsible, ethical and sustainable sources.
 I have been doing this for years.
 Sustainable style means creating a wardrobe, it means investing in clothes you want to keep that honor your style, and it looks just as good or even better when you shop secondhand!